jts272/pp4-safe-hands-guitar-tech/README.md

 - [Milestones](https://github.com/jts272/pp4-safe-hands-guitar-tech/milestones)
   are used as collections of agile items.
-For example, milestones are created for each iteration which is a timeboxed period where certain stories are planned to be completed.
+For example, milestones are created for each iteration, which is a timeboxed period where certain stories are planned to be completed.
 As a best-practice, timeboxes do not contain more than 60% of their items as 'should have' on the [MoSCoW priority level system.](https://en.wikipedia.org/wiki/MoSCoW_method) Milestones are also used to hold [Product Backlog Items (PBIs),](https://github.com/jts272/pp4-safe-hands-guitar-tech/milestone/1) which is where items are stored before being passed to a given iteration.

 - [Projects](https://github.com/jts272/pp4-safe-hands-guitar-tech/projects?query=is%3Aopen)
-  are utilized as information radiators for an instant view on an iterations' progress.
+  are utilized as information radiators for an instant view on an iteration's progress.
   These are best viewed in Board view with the Label field enabled.
-Here is the board for the [first iteration](https://github.com/users/jts272/projects/7/views/1?layout=board&visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D)
+Here is the board for the [first iteration](https://github.com/users/jts272/projects/7/views/1?layout=board&visibleFields=%5B%22Title%22%2C%22Assignees%22%2C%22Status%22%2C%22Labels%22%5D) as an example.
 This follows the kanban style whereby an item is brought in as a Todo item.
 It then moves to In Progress when it is being worked on, then finally Done once all tasks and acceptance criteria have been met.

 Below is an example index card for an item found on the project board:

 ![Index card example](docs/images/index-card-example.png)

-We see that it is a designated story and its title.
+We see that it is a designated story with a title.
 Each story is linked to an Epic.
 This example shows a user story from the perspective of the site admin - what they want to do and how it will benefit them.
 We then see the tasks that must be completed to bring this story to fruition.
 The acceptance criteria are